MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 <br />
 ### Power on or off virtual machines

-Let's now perform some actions against a virtual machine.
+Let's now perform an action against a virtual machine.
 To power on a particular virtual machine we can run the following, specifying the name of the virtual machine:

 ```powershell
 Start-vm –Name <virtual machine name>